 He will gently lead those who have their young.
+(Isaiah 40:9-11)

-(Isaiah 40:9-11 who publishes peace, who brings good news, who proclaims salvation, who says to the world, "Your God reigns!"
+How beautiful on the mountains are the feet of him who brings good news, who publishes peace, who brings good news, who proclaims salvation, who says to the world, "Your God reigns!"
 (Isaiah 52:7)